Chicken Cacciatore with Couscous

 Add the chicken stock, tinned tomatoes, rosemary sprigs and bay leaf.
 Season well with salt and black pepper.
 Stir and then sit the chicken legs on top.
 Bring to a simmer, lower the heat, cover with a lid and cook for 45 minutes or until the chicken is cooked through.

-Prepare the Italian Couscous according to the packet instructions and fluff with a fork.
+Prepare the couscous according to the packet instructions and fluff with a fork.

 Serve the chicken in warmed bowls with the couscous.